LaDainian Tomlinson: 2001 season

 Tomlinson was a holdout through much of training camp, while his agent Tom Condon negotiated with the Chargers.
 He eventually signed a six-year, $38 million contract on August 21.
 He had missed the first two preseason games, and was kept on the bench for the third, before featuring briefly in the final game, rushing five times for 14 yards in a defeat to the Arizona Cardinals.

 On September 9, Tomlinson made his regular season debut in a 30–3 victory over the Washington Redskins.
 He was immediately given a heavy workload, carrying 36 times for 113 yards and two touchdowns in the 30–3 victory.
 The 36 carries were tied for the third-most in franchise history up to that point, while the 113 yards were a new record for a Charger in his first career game.
 Tomlinson followed this by rushing for 90, 107, and 102 yards in the following three games.
-He added four more touchdowns; in a Week 3 win against the Cincinnati Bengals, he posted the first three-touchdown game by a Charger running back since Natrone Means in 1994.
+He added four more touchdowns; in a week 3 win against the Cincinnati Bengals, he posted the first three-touchdown game by a Charger running back since Natrone Means in 1994.
 Four games into his career, Tomlinson was the league leader in both rushing yards with 412 and rushing touchdowns with six, and had already surpassed the 384 yards with which third-down back Terrell Fletcher led the team the previous season.

-Tomlinson's pace slowed during the remaining twelve weeks of the season, with only four more touchdowns and one more 100-yard rushing game, which came in Week 15 against the Kansas City Chiefs.
+Tomlinson's pace slowed during the remaining twelve weeks of the season, with only four more touchdowns and one more 100-yard rushing game, which came in week 15 against the Kansas City Chiefs.
 Nonetheless, his total of 1,236 was the second-most in franchise history, behind only Means in 1994; with a further 367 receiving yards, Tomlinson had 1,603 yards from scrimmage, breaking the franchise record that Lance Alworth had set in 1965.
 San Diego finished the season with a nine-game losing streak and a 5–11 record.
 Tomlinson said of breaking Alworth's record, "It means a lot to me and the people who helped me get it.
 But I just wish I could have gotten it in a winning season when it means more."

-League-wide, Tomlinson finished ninth for rushing yards and tied-fourth for rushing touchdowns.
+League-wide, Tomlinson finished ninth in rushing yards and tied for fourth in rushing touchdowns.
 However, his yards per carry of 3.6 was only 31st among players with at least 100 carries, and his eight fumbles, one of which was returned for a key touchdown in a loss to the Philadelphia Eagles, were joint-most among non-quarterbacks.
 Tomlinson led the league in touches (rushing attempts and receptions combined) with 398, and ranked ninth for yards from scrimmage.
 He received 16 votes for the Associated Press Offensive Rookie of the Year award, finishing second to Anthony Thomas (22 votes).
 Thomas and Tomlinson were the two running backs named to the Pro Football Writers Association All-Rookie team.